USFS discontinuing issuance of ginseng harvesting permits this year

 HIGH COUNTRY— To the untrained eye, the stout plant with red berries is easy to pass by without notice on the forest floor.
-However, for many in the High Country going out into the woods in search of ginseng to harvest is a time honored ritual of autumn.
-This year, however, this tradition will not take place in national forests per an announcement by the United States Department of Agriculture Forest Service.
+However, for many in the High Country going out into the woods in search of ginseng to harvest, it is a time honored ritual of autumn.
+This year, however, the tradition will not take place in national forests, according to an announcement by the United States Department of Agriculture Forest Service.

 Due to decreasing populations of wild ginseng, the USFS announced July 1 that the Nantahala and Pisgah national forests will not issue permits for American ginseng harvesting this year.
 According to the report, “Declines are attributed to long-term harvesting, more recent over harvesting, out-of-season harvest, and the taking of mature plants without planting the seed for future crops.”
 Moreover, it stated that “the number of plants now in the national forests is too low to be sustainably harvested.”